jonlpersson/ed-latimore/site/_posts/2016-10-11-hard-work-beats-talent.md

 ![hard work beats talent when talent doesn't work hard ed latimore](/assets/images/posts/2016/hard-work-beats-talent-when-talent-hardly-works-ed-latimore.jpg "You have to be bad before you can good")

-I think the quote is so popular with professional athletes because they live in a world with many high-quality, talented people, but only the ones who but only the ones who never give up are the ones who ever make it.
+I think the quote is so popular with professional athletes because they live in a world with many high-quality, talented people, but only the ones who never give up are the ones who ever make it.

 If you have even the smallest amount of talent and want to make your life better with it, then you have to commit to working at least twice as hard as the amount of talent that you possess.